piratetone/basem3nt/TO-DO.md

 - fix the styling of the New Game page

 - link to current user's profile is broken due to the @user and not current user tag

+- on the status page, give the gamertags